|The Seed Vault’s heirloom seeds. (Non-GMO).|

 In a perfect world, we’d never have to bear the expense of staying overnight or longer in hotels throughout the world.
-In some cases, we have no alternative when there’s a one or two day gap between cruises.
+But, unfortunately, in some cases, we have no alternative when there’s a one or two-day gap between cruises.

-While heading directly to a vacation/holiday home after a flight or cruise, it may not be necessary, unless we’re facing a long drive from the pier or airport.
-In these cases we decide if a one night stay in a hotel may prevent us from undesirable stress in trying to find the property at night.
+While heading directly to a vacation/holiday home after a flight or cruise, it may not be necessary unless we’re facing a long drive from the pier or airport.
+In these cases, we decide if a one-night stay in a hotel may prevent us from undesirable stress in finding the property at night.

 |Local wood button maker display.|

 We easily recall the night we arrived on the island of Madeira in May 2014.
 (Please check this link for details for the ultra-long flight).
 At the time, we were too embarrassed to admit we couldn’t find the vacation home in Campanario until 3:30, two hours after we’d picked up the rental car.